assertpy/assertpy/README.md

 [adding stuff] Expected <3> to be equal to <2>, but was not.
 ```

-As expected, we see the custom message prepended to the front of the second error.
+The `described_as()` helper causes the custom message `adding stuff` to be prepended to the front of the second error.

 ### Chaining